OotyOoty

 Amplitude and Mixpanel

 Product analytics platforms with AI features for behavioral analysis.
 Both now offer natural language querying and automated insight detection.
-If your marketing team needs to understand user behavior inside the product, not just acquisition, these fill a gap that GA4 does not.
+If your marketing team needs to understand user behavior inside the product, not just acquisition, these fill a gap that GA4 doesn't.

 Best for: SaaS and product-led growth companies.

-Honest limitation: Separate from your marketing analytics stack.
+Honest take: Separate from your marketing analytics stack.
 Adding Amplitude on top of GA4 means two analytics platforms to maintain and reconcile.

 Pricing: Amplitude: free tier, Growth from $49/mo.
 Mixpanel: free tier, Growth from $28/mo.